mbeddr/mps-platform-docs/src/doc/docs/mps_internal/open_api.md

     Since this is based on IDEA components, we need to get the `getNodeEditorComponent`, which is not part of the openapi.
 That's why we need to downcast it to the EditorComponent class.

-    Note: `action<…>` comes from the `jetbrains.mps.lang.plugin` language.
+    Note: `action<…>` comes from the ^^jetbrains.mps.lang.plugin^^ language.

 !!! question "How to shutdown MPS programmatically?"

     In normal conditions one can use `#!java ApplicationManager.getApplication().exit()`.
-If this doesn't work an exception may be thrown on purpose.
+If this doesn't work, an exception can be thrown on purpose.

-!!! question "How can you react to opening and closing auf projects?"
+!!! question "How can you react to opening and closing of projects?"

     Register a {{ mps_url("jetbrains.mps.project.ProjectManagerListener") }} in a plugin via the class
     {{ mps_url("jetbrains.mps.project.ProjectManager") }}.